Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Technical highlights

+where the infimum is taken over all index sets $I_1, I_2, \ldots, I_{K^*}$ that are disjoint subsets of $[K]$. \end{lemma} { We emphasize that the strict positivity of $c$ depends on the separation $\delta$ being bounded away from zero.
+Although $c$ depends on $G^*$ through $K^*$ and $\delta$, it is difficult to make this dependence explicit with our current proof technique, which follows the proof-by-contradiction strategy of \citet{ho2016convergence} and only guarantees the existence of such a positive $c$.}

-where the infimum is taken over all index sets $I_1, I_2, \ldots, I_{K^*}$ that are disjoint subsets of $[K]$. \end{lemma} Note that $\{I_1, I_2, \ldots, I_{K^*}\}$ is not necessarily a partition of $[K]$; in other words, the union of these subsets is not necessarily $[K]$.
-Lemma~\ref{lemma 3.1} establishes a relationship between the total variation distance between two FMMs and their component weights.
-Since model selection is concerned only with the number of components and not with the parameter estimation of $\eta_k$'s, this inequality plays a key role and is also sufficient for proving our main conclusions regarding the model selection consistency.
-Compared to a typical theoretical analysis on the estimation consistency, an advantage of adopting this lemma is that we no longer need to require the mixture model to be strongly identifiable \citep{rousseau2011asymptotic,ho2016strong,manole2021estimating}; instead, we only need to assume some weaker identifiable conditions as in Assumption A3.
-A proof of this lemma is provided in Appendix~\ref{app: proofs}.
+Note that in this lemma, $\{I_1, I_2, \ldots, I_{K^*}\}$ is not necessarily a partition of $[K]$; in other words, the union of these subsets is not necessarily $[K]$.
+Lemma~\ref{lemma 8} establishes a relationship between the total variation distance of two FMMs and their component weights.
+Since model selection focuses solely on determining the number of components, rather than estimating the parameters $\eta_k$, this inequality plays a central role and is sufficient for proving our main results on model selection consistency.
+Compared to standard theoretical analyses of estimation consistency, a key advantage of leveraging this lemma is that it avoids the need for strong identifiability assumptions \citep{rousseau2011asymptotic,ho2016strong,manole2021estimating}.
+Instead, it requires only the weaker identifiability conditions specified in Assumption A4.
+The proof of Lemma~\ref{lemma 8} is provided in Appendix~\ref{app: proofs}.

-Finally, we remark that in order to improve the ELBO upper bound analysis from \cite{watanabe2007stochastic}, one of the key steps in our proof is to utilize the following result about the consistency of variational Bayes, which is adapted from Theorem 3.2 in \cite{pati2018statistical} and is also applicable to singular models.
-In particular, this result, combined with Lemma~\ref{lemma 3.1} above, implies the consistency of the estimation of the mixing weights $w$ (after properly merging similar redundant components) in the mean-field variational approximation.
+We remark that a key step in improving the ELBO upper bound analysis from \cite{watanabe2007stochastic} is the use of a consistency result for variational Bayes, adapted from Theorem 3.1 in \cite{pati2018statistical}, which extends to singular models.
+In particular, this result, combined with Lemma~\ref{lemma 8}, establishes the consistency of the estimated mixing weights $\bm w$ (after appropriately merging redundant components) under the mean-field variational approximation.